reruo321/CPP-Self-Study/Online-Judges-CPP/Programmers/155651/README.md

   <summary><b>Spoilers</b></summary>
 This kind of problem is called <b>"Interval Partitioning"</b>, and its solution uses <b>Greedy Algorithm</b>.

-1. Sort all intervals. (bookings)
-2. Schedule them.

-Answer: The sort algorithm should sort intervals by start time.
+Using the greedy algorithm, sort all intervals (bookings) by start time in ascending order, and schedule them.

 ### Basic Algorithm
 Apply specific sorting algorithm to all intervals, and schedule them.